janosh/matbench-discovery/site/src/routes/paper/+page.md

 ## Discussion

-From @fig:model-metrics we see several models achieve a DAF > 2 in this realistic benchmark scenario.
+From @fig:model-metrics we see several models achieve a DAF > 2.5 in this realistic benchmark scenario with the SOTA model CHGNet even reaching 3.06.
-Consequently, the benefits of deploying ML-based triage in high-throughput computational materials discovery applications likely warrant the time and setup required.
+Consequently, the benefits of deploying ML-based triage in high-throughput computational materials discovery applications have matured to the point where they likely warrant the time and setup required to incorporate them into future discovery efforts.
 However, there are many aspects on which further progress is necessary, for example, models still make large numbers of false positive predictions for materials over 50 meV above the convex hull and much less likely to be synthesizable, greatly reducing the DAF.
 The results obtained from version 1 of our benchmark show that ML universal interatomic potentials like M3GNet are the most promising methodology to pursue going forward, being both ~20x cheaper to run than black box optimizers like BOWSR and having access to more training structures than coordinate-free approaches like Wrenformer.